mesur-io/ntru-key-encapsulation/draft-fluhrer-cfrg-ntru.md

 Here is the problem that NTRU solves; we have two systems (we'll call them Alice and Bob) who wish to establish a common secret string that they can use to derive keys to protect future communication.
 They share a communication path that is authenticated (that is, the problem of detecting changes to messages between Alice and Bob is solved by something else), but that communication path may be monitored.
-What NTRU tries to achieve is to ensure that someone monitoring the communication path cannot rederive the common secret string (and hence cannot derive the communication keys.
+What NTRU tries to achieve is to ensure that someone monitoring the communication path cannot rederive the common secret string (and hence cannot derive the communication keys).

 To do this, Alice and Bob follow this three step process